moramaan/reborn-app-m9concept/README.md

 # Reborn App Concept

 This is a concept test of the DAW's final project.
-It is built using the template for creating applications using Next.js 13 (pages directory) and NextUI (v2).
+It is built with a template for creating applications using Next.js 13 (pages directory) and NextUI (v2).

 ## Technologies Used